SentenceSense/191B/sprint-3-report.md

 ###

 # Future Plans
-###* Start user testing as we develop modules, not once we're all done
+###* Start user testing as we develop modules, not once we're done with all of them